Mountain Training Trust

 We support programmes like the James Brownhill Memorial Fund, which provides subsidised places on winter mountaineering courses, and the Mountain Adventure Fund, launched in 2024 to give young people from disadvantaged backgrounds the chance to experience outdoor adventure through fully funded residential programmes.

-Our instructors contribute to national training resources, support governing bodies, and deliver programmes from Snowdonia to Scotland, Europe, and beyond.
+Our instructors contribute to national training resources, support governing bodies, and deliver programmes from Eryri (Snowdonia) to Scotland, Europe, and beyond.
 With your support, we can continue to open up the outdoors to more people, regardless of background or circumstance.

 Our Promise to You

-This promise outlines the commitment made to donors and the public by fundraising organisations which register with the Fundraising Regulator.
-Those who register with the regulator agree to ensure their fundraising is legal, open, honest and respectful.
+The Fundraising Promise sets out the commitment made to donors and the public by organisations registered with the Fundraising Regulator.
+By registering, we agree to ensure that our fundraising is legal, open, honest, and respectful.

 Donate